10sr/git-exec/README.md

     git exec <command> [<args>...]

-With `-r <rev>` option, try to checkout the revision and run command at the repository root:
+With `-r <rev>` option, try to checkout that revision and run command at the repository root:

     git exec --revision|-r <rev> <command> [<args> ...]